Saghen/blink.cmp/doc/configuration/general.md

     default = { 'lsp', 'path', 'snippets', 'buffer' },
   },

+  -- Blink.cmp uses a Rust fuzzy matcher by default for frecency, proximity bonsu, typo resistance and -- significantly better performance.
+A lua implementation has been included as well.
+  -- See the fuzzy documentation for more information fuzzy = { implementation = 'prefer_rust_with_warning' },

   -- Use a preset for snippets, check the snippets documentation for more information snippets = { preset = 'default' | 'luasnip' | 'mini_snippets' },